nodemailer/nodemailer-web/content/smtp/testing.md

 +++

 When building complex applications then sooner or later you end up in a situation where you need to send emails from your application in test environment but do not want to accidentally spam anyone.

-One solution would be to separate development email addresses and use only some specific testing account but a better approach would be to use a separate email catching service that accepts all messages like a normal transactional SMTP service but instead of delivering these to destination, it only logs these messages.
+One solution would be to separate development email addresses and use only some specific testing address to send all mail to but a better approach would be to use a separate email catching service that accepts all messages like a normal transactional SMTP service would but instead of delivering these to destination, it only logs these messages.

 There are several options for using such a service, Nodemailer has built-in support for [Ethereal Email](https://ethereal.email).
 You can create new testing account on the fly by using the `createTestAccount` method or from the Ethereal homepage.